gammons/grantammons.me/source/articles/2015-12-14-from-scrum-to-kanban.html.markdown

 ---
 title: Ditching Scrum for Kanban - The best decision we've made as a team
 date: 2015-12-14 18:21 UTC
+tags:
+  - processes
-tags: engineering process software
+  - software
-cover: copenhagen.png
-page: blog
+comments: true
 ---

 The following is a story about how we matured as an engineering team.
 We went from an ad-hoc process to Scrum, and used Scrum for a whole year.
 Scrum leveled us up as a team in terms of structure and process.
 But it caused major morale issues.
 Then we found Kanban.
 We implemented it and have never looked back.